Naval Base San Pedro: Early port history

 The first time the US Navy operated out of the Port of San Pedro was during the Mexican–American War, on 6 August 1846 when Commodore Robert F. Stockton sailed into the port with the USS Congress and took over the port.
 On August 11 First Lieutenant Jacob Zeilin leading US Marines and some US Navy sailors marched to the City of Los Angeles and captured it.
 The port remained a small unit till 1851 when Phineas Banning built a new wharf and warehouse in San Pedro, but a storm in 1858 destroyed the wharf.
 The US moved its operation to the new town of New San Pedro, now called Wilmington.
 During the American Civil War troops were stationed at New San Pedro.
 In 1869 the Southern Pacific Railroad operated a rail line to the Port of San Pedro and the port grew.
 The US founded a military reservation in 1888 in an area surrounding San Pedro Bay as part of a harbor defense system.
 Port growth stopped when politics changed and Los Angeles picked Santa Monica as the site for a new large port.
 The Port Los Angeles's long Wharf in Santa Monica was completed in 1894.
 The 4,700 feet Wharf had a Southern Pacific Railroad line that run out on the Wharf to the dock.
 San Pedro Bay port area was annexed to Los Angeles in 1909 and in 1913 a storm ended the Santa Monica operation.
 Thus Port of San Pedro grew to be a major port.
-To protect San Pedro Bay construction of a breakwater started on April 26, 1899, on that day a barge with rocks from Catalina was dumped in the bay.
+To protect San Pedro Bay construction of a breakwater started on April 26, 1899, when the first barge with rocks quarried from nearby Catalina Island were dumped in the bay.
 The 2.11-mile San Pedro breakwater was completed in 1911.
-In 1913 the Los Angeles lighthouse was built at the end of the San Pedro breakwater, now a U.S. National Register of Historic Places.
+In 1913 the Los Angeles lighthouse (Angel's Gate Light) was built at the end of the San Pedro breakwater, now a U.S. National Register of Historic Places.
 It was 35 years before all of the Los Angeles Harbor breakwater was completed.
 With the protection of the breakwater and loss of the Santa Monica Wharf the Port of San Pedro grew into a major port.